KotlinNLP/MorphologicalAnalyzer/src/test/resources/README.md

 #### Adding fields for the `type` "datetime"

-All the following fields are required.
+The following fields are required.

 * `date`
 * `time`